WillemJou/booki/README.md

 ![Logo](/img/Booki@3x.png)

-# Booki - A student BnB-like Integration
+# Booki - A student AirBnB-like Integration

-A static page with only HTML and pure CSS
+A static AirBnB page with only HTML and pure CSS
 To show the good practices of these two web bases without libraries.

 No JavaScript.